 - Next get out your spare strimmer line.

 - Remove the casing and place the new strimmer line on the spool’s starter hole, winding it around the directional arrows.

 - It’s worth taking your time to make sure it’s neatly done, otherwise the strimmer may jam and you’ll have to start again.
 When you reach maximum capacity, or come to the end of your strimmer line, cut it with around six inches to spare and fix the end into the spool’s eyelets.

 - Then you’ll need to put the spool back in, making sure the strimmer line matches up with any outer eyelets.

 - Finally replace the strimmer casing by lining up the tabs and pressing until it clicks.

 It may take some time to figure this out as it can vary between strimmers, so always retain the instruction booklet.
 There are some helpful videos online too.

-Next up is the choke.
+- Next, the choke.
 If you have a cold strimmer, put the choke into the start position.

-It may take a couple of pulls until the engine fires up, don’t worry if you can’t get it right away, there is knack just keep at it.
-It literally took me all morning to get my first petrol strimmer started.
+- It may take a couple of pulls until the engine fires up, don’t worry if you can’t get it right away, there is knack just keep at it (it literally took me all morning to get my first petrol strimmer started!).